-We chose the slow ferry (Blue Star) as we wanted to sit on the deck (due to coronavirus issue) and we tried to spend the time as better as we could!
+We chose the slow ferry (Blue Star) as we wanted to sit on the deck (due to coronavirus issue), and we tried to spend the time as better as possible!

-This route has quite a few stops, so you can take a brief look on some Greek islands like the famous Paros, Naxos, but also some very small ones like Schoinousa and Iraklia.
+This route has quite a few stops, so you can briefly look at some Greek islands like the famous Paros, Naxos, and some very small ones like Schoinousa and Iraklia.

 What to do in Koufonisia

 The simple answer is just to relax and enjoy!
-Really there are not much that you can do at the first sight, but let’s dive in that a little bit!
+Really there are not much that you can do at first sight, but let’s dive into that a little bit!

 #visit the amazing beaches

 Ammos Beach: This is the first beach that you will meet, arriving at the island next to the harbour.
 And you might think that because it is next to the port, it might be dirty and not high quality.

-Starting from the village there is a walking path next to the sea level and you can visit 3 beautiful beaches on 20′ on foot.
+There is a walking path next to sea level starting from the village, and you can visit three beautiful beaches 20′ on foot.

 They are really close to its other, as you can see from the below photo!

 And third stop

 Italida: Another great beach.
 It has beautiful sand and even better waters.
 Especially the colours are amazing.

-There is no restaurant or cafe there – which for me it was even better but this is just me!
-So, be organised when deciding to visit an bring some water and some snack.
+There is no restaurant or cafe there – which for me it was even better, but this is just me!
+So, be organised when deciding to visit and bring some water and some snack.

-Be aware that this can be extremely crowded during high season!
+Be aware that this can be extremely crowded during the high season!

 A little bit far away, there is

 Pori beach: Most of the visitors claim that this is the best beach on the island.
 I am not 100% about that, but please share your opinion once you visit it!

 This is a very pleasant 40′ walk from the village, or otherwise, you can take a boat taxi.
 As with every beach on the island, the waters are just amazing.